MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Authenticating-Users-with-Azure-Active-Directory.md

 ---
-title: User Authentication with Azure AD
+title: User Authentication with Azure AD for Single Sign-on
 description: Associate an existing Microsoft account with Dynamics NAV user account to achieve single sign-on between the Web client and Office 365. ms.custom: na ms.date: 10/17/2017